toddamoda/pyyxellsfgffg/docs/source/references/model_groups/charge_collection_models.rst

 Read more about placement in the documentation of function :py:func:`~pyxel.util.fit_into_array`.
 If the user provides a value for the ``fixed_pattern_noise_factor`` instead of a filename, the model will use a simple calculation of the PRNU.
 In the simple calculation the ``fixed_pattern_noise_factor`` will be multiplied with the quantum_efficiency, given by the detector characteristics, and applied to the pixel array through a lognormal distribution.
+The ``fixed_pattern_noise_factor`` is typically between 0.01 and 0.02 for a given sensor, but varies from one sensor to another :cite:p:`Konnik:noises`.

 Basic example of the configuration file: